Welcome! I am Dr. Scott Olson ND.

 I attended the National School of Naturopathic Medicine and earned a degree in naturopathic medicine (ND) which qualifies me to practice as a primary care physician in certain states.

-My interest in natural health stems from a lifelong passion with health and overcoming a serious illness with the aid of natural medicine (see my story below).
+My interest in natural health stems from a lifelong passion for health and overcoming a serious illness with the aid of natural medicine (see my story below).
 The human body, I’ve discovered, is designed for health and not for illness.
 Think about that sentence: your body was designed to heal itself.
 You know this is true.
 Every time you cut your finger, you don’t go running to the doctor and yell “give me something to make this heal.”
 What you do, if it is a small cut, is put a band-aid on it and stop thinking about it.
 Like me, you trust your body will heal itself.

 It is easy for us to trust our bodies will heal itself when we are talking about a small cut, the problem arises when we are talking about something larger and more complex like diabetes, heart disease, arthritis, or something really big like cancer.

-Let me tell you, though, the same magic that turns that open wound on your finger back into perfect skin is at work throughout your body.
+Let me tell you, though, the same magic that turns that open wound on your finger back into the perfect skin is at work throughout your body.
 But, then, if our bodies heal themselves, why is there disease?

 That question is a bit complex and different for everyone, but, in general, you are ill because something is blocking the natural healing mechanisms of the body.
 That block may be something you are eating, it may be something you are encountering every day (such as toxic chemicals), it may be your mental or emotional state, it may be that you are not getting enough or the right nutrients.